Tell us the truth about your infertility treatment experience!

 PGT-A cost calculator

 We recognise that establishing and then comparing the costs of IVF with a PGT-A can be quite difficult.
-In order to help you identify these costs we have developed a PGT-A Cost Calculator (TCIT-PGT).
-The calculator is a specially designed excel data sheet in which you can input costs as you collect them from different providers.
-It is designed to allow you to plan any tests and identify costs based on the number of embryos created and/or the cycles you undertake.
+In order to help you identify these costs we have developed an IVF Cost Calculator where you can estimate the average cost based on the country, treatment type and selected add-ons including PGT-A.

 PGT-A and IVF: FAQ